chaksseu/MMG_AV/README.md

 - Develop a **Class Activation Map (CAM)**-based evaluation metric for assessing audio-video synchronization.
 - Build a high-quality, time-aligned multimodal dataset.

-The MMGDM framework advances the state-of-the-art in text-to-video (T2V) and text-to-audio (T2A) generation, setting a new standard for multimodal AI research.
+The MMG framework advances the state-of-the-art in text-to-video (T2V) and text-to-audio (T2A) generation, setting a new standard for multimodal AI research.

 ---